mtimofiiv/Pictus/src/data/blocks/team.md

 ---
 id: TeamBlock
 title: Team
-subtext: Our team had decades of experience in the industry and blends together well with our innovative development team.
+subtext: We have a diverse team that brings skills and insights from all areas of the industries we work in together
 ---